 - What was your biggest challenge at work?

 In fact, every customer is a challenge for me.
-When I start cooperation, I get the information "hey, here is a new customer and their sales profile."
-On one hand, I have a data set, on the other hand, it has little to do with the real person I will work with.
-The challenge is that with a clear mind of a new client suspected, is not to fall into the schemes.
+When I start cooperation, I get the information, "hey, here is a new customer and their sales profile."
+On the one hand, I have a data set; on the other hand, it has little to do with the real person I will work with.
+The challenge is that with a clear mind, a new client is suspected not to fall into the schemes.
 Each new offer and its representatives must be learned and understood from scratch.
 This helps build relationships.
 What counts is the idea, the individual approach, because behind the individual email signature stands a separate person with their own work style and thus different needs.
 There is no single golden rule or data template in customer relations - CEM.

 - What was your beginning in ANIXE?

-I have been at ANIXE for 5 years and started, like many of my colleagues at the Service Desk.
+I have been at ANIXE for five years and started at the Service Desk, like many of my colleagues.
 I didn't know where this journey would lead me.
 Nevertheless, I still remember that very nice time.
-After three months, I was offered the chance of closer cooperation in the team of Karolina Żołnierek, and this cooperation continues to this day as part of the Client Engagement team.
+After three months, I was offered the chance to cooperate closely with the team of Karolina Żołnierek, and this cooperation continues to this day as part of the Client Engagement team.